happyhil/docker-data-science-container/README.md

 $ git clone <repo url>
 ```

-## 4. stop, restart and execute image
+## 4. Stop, Start and Execute the Image

 Run the following commands to stop, start and run a specific image, based on the image name.